braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/ideas_and_strategies/lead_scoring.md

 {% endtab %}
 {% tab Braze as a destination %}

-After your internal teams have created and run your lead scoring model, you’ll want to get that data back into Braze so you can better segment and target leads for relevant messaging.
+After your internal teams have created and run your lead scoring model, you can pull that data back into Braze so you can better segment and target leads for relevant messaging.
 You can do this with [Braze Cloud Data Ingestion]({{site.baseurl}}/user_guide/data_and_analytics/cloud_ingestion/overview/).

 With Cloud Data Ingestion, your internal teams will create a new table or view with your user identifiers, the latest lead scores, and the timestamps when the scores were updated.
 Braze will pick up the table or view and add the lead scores to the user profiles.